KlimRadostev/Libft/README.md

-# Libft
+# Libft.
+This was my first C project in 42 academy.
-my own C library
+Here they asked me to make my own functional C library.

-make re to compile
+/*make re*/ to compile